gatij/rest-api-examples/README.md

 [![ChartJs Version](https://img.shields.io/badge/chartjs-2.4.0-orange.svg)](https://www.chartjs.org/)

 An example project with three small apps explaining the concepts of public REST APIs .
+Project gives an idea about consumption of the JSON data provided of public Restful APIs.

+1- IP-Spy (Put IP address and check the details)
+2- Github (Check no of public repos of any user)
+3- Air Tracker (Representation of AQI of cities using Django + Chart.JS)
 ![RESTful APIs Example Screenshot](https://drive.google.com/uc?export=view&id=1JK7Q6xFK0wINiKOzlMyDi3LhkxfJ9ZqR)

 This project is deployed at [rest-api-examples.herokuapp.com](https://rest-api-examples.herokuapp.com/).